signalwerk/fontfiller/README.md

 This is some random code for [opentype.js](https://opentype.js.org/) to generate "filler fonts". containing missing characters for correct typography based on a incomplete font.

-The generated font will just ontain the following characters:
+The generated font will just contain the following characters:

 ### FIGURE SPACE (U+2007)